On Markowitz's pseudodistance for conformal manifolds: Compactness for conformal maps

 In other words, the conformal distortion is the obstruction for a map $f$ to be isometric at $x$ with respect to the metrics $g$ and $\tilde{g}$.

 \begin{prop} Let $M$ and $N$ be two connected Markowitz hyperbolic conformal manifolds.
 Let $(x_k)\in M$ be a sequence converging to a point $x\in M$ and let $(f_k)\in \Conf(M,N)$ be such that $y_k=f_k(x_k)$ converges to some $y\in N$.
-Then the following properties are equivalent: \begin{enumerate} \item the sequence $(f_k)$ is contained in a compact subset of $\Conf(M,N)$, \item for some (hence any) metrics $g$ and $\tilde{g}$ on $M$ and $N$ respectively, one has $\inf_k\dc(f_k,x_k)_{g,\tilde{g}}>0$. \end{enumerate} If we assume in addition that the maps $f_k$ are injective for all $k\geq 0$, then these conditions are equivalent to the following one: \begin{enumerate} \item there exists a neighborhood $U$ of $y$ such that $U\subset f_k(\Omega)$ for large enough $k\geq 0$. \end{enumerate} \end{prop}
+Then, the following properties are equivalent: \begin{enumerate} \item the sequence $(f_k)$ is contained in a compact subset of $\Conf(M,N)$, \item for some (hence any) metrics $g$ and $\tilde{g}$ on $M$ and $N$ respectively, one has $\inf_k\dc(f_k,x_k)_{g,\tilde{g}}>0$. \end{enumerate} If we assume in addition that the maps $f_k$ are injective for all $k\geq 0$, then these conditions are equivalent to the following one: \begin{enumerate} \item there exists a neighborhood $U$ of $y$, such that $U\subset f_k(M)$ for large enough $k\geq 0$. \end{enumerate} \end{prop}

 \begin{proof} $(1)\Rightarrow (2)$ and $(1)\Rightarrow(3)$ are clear.
 Let us show the converse implications.
 Since $N$ is locally compact, we can find a radius $\varepsilon>0$ so that $B_{\delta_N}(y,3\varepsilon)$ has compact closure in $N$.
-Let $V=B_{\delta_M}(0,\varepsilon)$.
+Let $V=B_{\delta_M}(x,\varepsilon)$.
 Let $k\geq 0$ be large enough so that $\delta_M(x_k,x)<\varepsilon$ and $\delta_N(y_k,y)<\varepsilon$.
-Then for $a\in V$ one has
+Then, for $a\in V$, one has

 Therefore $f_k(V)\subset B_{\delta_N}(y,3\varepsilon)$ for large enough $k\geq 0$.
-Since $(f_k)$ is equicontinuous by Proposition~\ref{proposition_naturalité}, we may find a subsequence $(f_{m(k)})$ converging uniformly on compact subsets of $B_{\delta_M}(x,r)$ to a map $f:B_{\delta_M}(x,r)\to N$.
+Since $(f_k)$ is equicontinuous by Proposition~\ref{proposition_naturalité}, we can find a subsequence $(f_{m(k)})$ converging uniformly on compact subsets of $B_{\delta_M}(x,r)$ to a map $f:B_{\delta_M}(x,r)\to N$.
 From \cite[Thm.
-1.2]{Charles_transformations_conformes}, the limit map $f$ is smooth and the convergence is smooth on compact subsets of $B_{\delta_M}(x,r)$.
-Also, the smooth map $f$ is either a conformal or it is a locally trivial bundle onto a totally degenerate hypersurface.
-We will now show that the second alternative cannot occur under hypothesis $(2)$ or under hypothesis $(3)$ if the maps $(f_k)$ are assumed injective for all $k\geq 0$.
+1.2]{Charles_transformations_conformes}, the limit map $f$ is smooth, and the convergence is smooth on compact subsets of $B_{\delta_M}(x,r)$.
+Also, the smooth map $f$ is either conformal or a locally trivial bundle onto a totally degenerate submanifold.
+We will now show that the second alternative cannot occur under hypothesis $(2)$, or under hypothesis $(3)$, if the maps $f_k$ are assumed injective for all $k\geq 0$.

 Assume that $(2)$ holds.
 Let $v\in T_{x}M$ be a timelike vector.
 One has